 - Current guidance from EPA indicates that the proportion of allowable exceedances of conventional criteria must be adopted as part of criteria in order to be considered during assessment.
 Where the conventional criteria do not already include this information, EPA has indicated that assessors must indicate an assessment unit as having not met criteria when one exceedance plus one confirmatory exceedance are found.
 However, this approach is logically flawed and not supportable because it fails to recognize inherent measurement and analytical uncertainty, and imposes a wholly different standard than that which was in place at the time the criteria were developed.
-Prior to the next assessment cycle, DRBC should develop and adopt in Article 4, criteria implementation tables to assist in future assessment cycles. - DRBC and its partner organizations must craft a specific plan to better define the linkage between atmospheric and meteorological drivers, in order to estimate the proportion of temperature exceedances attributable to potentially controllable anthropogenic activities. - Good progress has been achieved on reducing the number of un-assessable parameters and zones with the establishment of permanent continuous water quality monitors in Zones 1A and 1B, through the National Park Service, and in Zone 2, through the USGS and Philadelphia Water Department.
-However, Zones 1C, 1D, and 6 remain without the benefit of continuous water quality monitors.
-DRBC and its partner organizations need to accelerate the pace of establishing continuous water quality monitoring programs where still needed. - The DRBC recommends collection of high quality copper data utilizing clean sample collection, clean laboratory technique, and ICP/MS or equivalent low detection level analytical methods, as well as collection of site specific dissolved organic carbon (DOC).
-DRBC and its partner organizations must develop a consensus on appropriate management approaches toward achieving surface water quality standards for copper. - Coordination among basin states and agencies should continue to ensure the use of the most appropriate analytical and assessment methodologies for polycyclic aromatic hydrocarbons (PAHs). - Exceedances of aluminum criteria (acute and chronic freshwater objectives for the support of aquatic life) in Zone 4 warrant further attention. - Additional monitoring and assessment of pesticides in Zones 2 through 5. - Additional monitoring and assessment of toxics in Zone 1. - Assessment priorities in the tidal River include further characterization of persistent and bioaccumulative perfluorinated compounds and a more comprehensive evaluation of potential ecological effects from pharmaceuticals in the estuary.
-Benchmark values for environmental safety are needed and in some cases water quality criteria may need to be derived for some emerging contaminants to facilitate future water quality assessment.
+Prior to the next assessment cycle, DRBC should develop and adopt criteria implementation tables to assist in future assessment cycles. - DRBC and its partner organizations must craft a specific plan to better define the linkage between atmospheric and meteorological drivers, in order to estimate the proportion of temperature exceedances attributable to potentially controllable anthropogenic activities.